← Newsroom

 Gad Saad’s Suicidal Empathy: Dying to Be Kind (2026) diagnoses a real and accelerating pathology in the West.
 Drawing on evolutionary psychology and extending arguments from The Parasitic Mind, Saad shows how a noble human capacity, empathy, becomes dysregulated when severed from reason, boundaries, and self-preservation.
 The result is policies that prioritize criminals over victims, non-citizens over citizens, and select “oppressed” groups over the productive, while envy is rebranded as compassion and enforced through progressive and rapacious taxation and forced wealth redistribution.
 Saad correctly identifies the mechanism: what begins as emotional expression ends in a parasitic attack on producers, eroded incentives, capital flight, cultural grievance, and civilizational decline.
 He rightly contrasts the more entrepreneurial American ethos with Canada’s heavier redistributive and socialistic model.

 Saad and Friedrich Hayek supply powerful descriptions of the symptoms.
 Hayek exposed the “fatal conceit” of central planners who imagine they can engineer and produce “social justice” better than a free and competitive market.
 But progressive taxation has no internal limiting principle; it treats citizens unequally to manufacture “equal outcomes” and replaces dispersed knowledge with political favouritism and cronyism.
-The long-term results are always the same, destroyed incentives, poverty traps, stagnating economic growth, and bitter resentment.
+The long-term results are always the same: destroyed incentives, poverty traps, stagnating economic growth, and bitter resentment.

 Genesis 1–3: The Only Coherent Foundation